SkeletonMan03/FZEasyMarauderFlash/README.md

 * `-s` or `--serialport` <Serial Port>
 For example, if you have a device you know is on `/dev/ttyUSB0`, you could specify it with `python3 EasyInstall.py -s /dev/ttyUSB0`
 * Using this option will skip automatic detection of the serial port and will not try to identify the device
+* By using this option, you accept full responsibility in the event that you brick your device and understand that I can't help you fix it

 ## Issues with flashing?
 Here are some steps to try: